 BME's position in the ranking Coefficient

-1 1.5
+1 2 1.5 1

-2 3 0.8
+3 0.8

+4 0.6

-5 0.6
+5 0

 6 0

 The number of units, convertible in shares, attributable to the designated beneficiaries of the 2017-2020 Plan were allocated in 2017.
 The maximum number of BME shares included in the 2017-2020 Medium-Term Share-Based Variable Remuneration Plan is 190,263 shares.
 The total number of units allocated was 103,566 which were for a maximum number of theoretical shares of 155,349.

-Of the total units allocated at the BME Group level, the number of units convertible into shares attributable to employees of the Company corresponding to the first third three-year periods of the Plan was established at 7,337, corresponding to a theoretical maximum number of shares deliverable of 11,006.
+Of the total units allocated at the BME Group level, the number of units convertible into shares attributable to employees of the Company corresponding to the single three-year period of the Plan was established at 7,337, corresponding to a theoretical maximum number of shares deliverable of 11,006.